Cleavers, Galium aparine hero image

 Magical properties

 The magical properties of cleavers are easy to guess.
-It is an excellent plant for all matters related to binding and connecting.
-Think of relationships, but also goals that you want to achieve, and binding people who try to do you harm.
-The mentioned properties are just a few of her properties.
-Read all about this plant in the rest of the monograph.
+It is an excellent plant for all things related to binding and bonding.
+Think of relationships, but also goals you want to achieve and binding people who try to harm you.

 Botanical description Cleavers, Galium aparine

-Cleavers has a thin root that usually doesn’t go deeper than 50 cm.
+Cleaver has a thin root that usually does not go deeper than 50 cm.
 The stem is branched and square.
-It is limp and flexible so that the plant easily climbs into other plants and can get quite high up, up to one and a half meters high.
+It is limp and flexible, so that the plant can easily climb into other plants.
+As a result, cleavers can reach great heights, sometimes up to 1.5 metres high.
 All parts of the plant are covered with stiff hairs that act like hooks, making them stick to plants and animals.

-The leaves are narrow and lanceolate and are arranged in whorls of 6 to 8 around the stem.
-The flowers are small and white and are arranged in cymes of 1 to 7 flowers.
-They have 4 petals and 4 stamens.
-After flowering, bilocular fruits are formed, which are also covered with the spiky hairs.
+The leaves are narrow and lanceolate and arranged in whorls of six to eight around the stem.
+The flowers are small and white and arranged in cymes of one to seven flowers.
+They have four petals and four stamens.
+After flowering, the bilocular fruits are formed, which are also covered with the aforementioned hairs.

 Interesting facts

-In the past, cleavers was also used as a sort of sieve to remove impurities from milk or other fluids.
-If you dragged the herb through the milk, hairs and the like would stick to it, making them easy to remove.
+In the past, cleavers was used as a kind of sieve to remove impurities from milk or other liquid.
+If you dragged the herb through the milk, hairs and such would stick to it, making them easy to remove.

 Because cleavers easily sticks to fur, it spreads quickly and efficiently.

-Cleavers can be used to prepare cheese because the plant acts as rennet.
+Cleavers can be used to make cheese because the plant acts as rennet.

-You can obtain a red dye from cleavers root.
+You can obtain a red dye from the root of cleavers.

 It's not allowed to copy content of this website